Studies find lying in resumes is rampant. That said, it’s hard to know how much because every survey reports a different number.

-Lying on Resumes
+Lying in Resumes

-People lie less about information that’s easy to verify — like responsibilities.
+They lie less about information that’s easy to verify — like responsibilities.

 Quickly and successfully built C-level relationships across functional areas.